-British solo sailor Alex Thomson has smashed the singlehanded monohull transatlantic record by more than 24 hours.
-He crossed the finish line at Lizard Point off Falmouth in Cornwall last week just in time to get back for the London Olympics Opening ceremony.
+British solo sailor, Alex Thomson has smashed the single-handed monohull transatlantic record by more than 24 hours.
+He crossed the finish line at Lizard Point, off Falmouth in Cornwall just in time to get back for the London Olympics Opening ceremony.

-The 38-year-old sailor set the new time at 8 days 22 hours 8 minutes, beating the previous record, subject to ratification by the World Sailing Speed Record Council, which had been held for 10 years.
+The 38 year old sailor crossed the line at 17:17 GMT setting the new time at 8 days 22 hours 8 minutes, beating the previous record, subject to ratification by the World Sailing Speed Record Council, which had been held for 10 years.

 “It has been a long few days,” Alex said.
 “The first half from New York was great with weather conditions in our favor, but things started to slow down the closer I got.
 But the wind has held out this morning and it’s so fantastic to have broken this record.”

 Alex set sail from New York on July 17th at 19:09 GMT to cover 2800 nautical miles in a quest to break the record for what is officially known as the “West to East Ambrose Lighthouse to Lizard Point Under 60ft Single-Handed Monohull Record”, which sat at 10 days, 55 minutes and 19 seconds, and was set by Swiss sailor Bernhard Stamm 10 years ago.

 His secondary aim was to get home in time for the 2012 London Olympic Games Opening Ceremony in order to support Chairman and good friend, Sir Keith Mills.